 Click Here to read the Blog

-The Electronic Grosseteste, a web-site dedicated to providing electronic access to the Latin works of Robert Grosseteste (ca. 1170-1253).
+The Electronic Grosseteste is a web-site dedicated to providing electronic access to the Latin works of Robert Grosseteste (ca. 1170-1253).
 Materials relating to Grosseteste's life and the thirteenth century may also be found there.
 The British Academy provided the pump-priming funds in 1999-2000.
 Further funding was given by St Louis University in 2003/4.
 Learn More

 For further information contact email@example.com.